Lifelong-ML/CompoSuite/README.md

 We provide two sets of dependencies for installing CompoSuite: `requirements_default.txt` (for installing the latest compatible version of each dependency) and `requirements_paper.txt` (for reproducing the results from our CoLLAs-22 paper).
 To install, execute the following command sequence:

-CompoSuite requires Python<=3.9.
+CompoSuite requires Python<=3.11 (It might work with 3.12 but is not tested.).
 However, the example training scripts require Python version 3.6 or 3.7, for compatibility with Spinning Up.

 ```
 git clone https://github.com/Lifelong-ML/CompoSuite.git